 Trate de no hacer suposiciones sobre el género de las personas.
 You can’t tell if someone is nonbinary simply by looking at them, just like how you can’t tell if someone is transgender just by how they look.
 A nonbinary person might appear feminine, masculine, or genderless, or mostrar un mix of gendered chcaracteristicas – and their appearance doesn’t determine their pronouns.

 Si no estás seguro de qué pronombres usa alguien, pregunta.
 Different nonbinary people may use different pronouns.
 Many nonbinary people use “they” while others use “he” or “she,” and still others use otros pronombres.
 Preguntar si a alguien se le debe llamar "él", "ella", "ellos" u otro pronombre puede parecer incómodo al principio, pero es una de las formas más simples y más importantes de mostrar respeto por la identidad de alguien.

 Abogar por políticas amigables no binarias.
 It’s important for nonbinary people to be able to live, dress and have their gender respected at work, at school, and in public spaces.

 Understand that, for many nonbinary people, navigating gendered spaces - like bathrooms - can be challenging.
 For many nonbinary people, using either the women’s or the men’s restoroom might feel unsafe, because others may verbally harass them or even physically attack them.
-Nonbinary people should be capaz to use the restroom that they believe they will be safest in.
+Nonbinary people should to use the restroom that they believe they will be safest in.
 You can help support nonbinary people by accepting their judgment about where they feel most comfortable when dealing with spaces that are based on binary gender distinciones.